 “I said no talking, damn it!
-And you call me ‘ma’am’, is that understood?”
+And you address me as ‘ma’am’, is that understood?”

 “Yes, ma’am,” Mathis said weakly, her composure faltering.

 “Good.
-Now shut the fuck up and finish eating.”
+Now shut the fuck up and eat your food.”

 Larkins shook her head but kept her thoughts to herself even when she saw Mathis looked like she was about to cry.

-After dinner, Mathis tugged on Larkins’ sleeve when they were out in the hallway, getting her attention.
+After dinner, Mathis got Larkins’ attention by tugging on her sleeve when they were out in the hallway.
 “What did I do?” she asked, obviously confused and upset.

-Larkins wanted to tell her that it wasn’t her fault, but coddling her wouldn’t help, so instead she said gruffly, “Sloan runs things differently around here.
+Larkins wanted to tell her that it wasn’t her fault, but coddling her wouldn’t help.
+Instead she said gruffly, “Sloan runs things differently around here.
 We might not like it, but she’s the one in charge.
 Get used to it.
 If you want to make it through this assignment without having her on your ass every day, I suggest you keep your head down and learn the rules fast.”